The garden is put to bed for winter but we’re planning for 2024!

 Every Tuesday & Sunday

-At least one person is working in the garden every Tuesday and Saturday from 10 am until Noon (unless it's raining) throughout the spring, and we have so much to do.
+At least one person is working in the garden every Tuesday and Saturday (unless it's raining) throughout the spring, summer, and fall, and we have so much to do.
 I hope you'll join us, even if only for a little bit.
 It all helps!

 We love community-based activities and as such partner with the Chelsea School District’s Community Education & Recreation Department to hold programming each summer for campers attending Camp Gabika.
 Several times a week campers in grade school join us in the Garden for fun and learning.
 From planting, weeding, mulching, tasting, bug collecting, learning about pollinators, and painting with flowers and leaves, to harvesting in the Garden and using those fresh ingredients in cooking activities, kids learn where food comes from and how fun gardening can be.